SmartlyDressedGames/Unturned-Docs/ItemAsset/MagazineAsset.md

 **Object_Damage** *float*: Damage dealt to zombies caught in the area-of-effect explosion.
 Defaults to the value used by Resource_Damage.

+**Explosion_Launch_Speed** *float*: Launch speed of players caught within the area-of-effect explosion, in meters per second.
+Defaults to the resulting value from Player_Damage * 0.1.

 **Explosion** *uint16*: Explosion effect ID.
 Defaults to 0.

 **Spawn_Explosion_On_Dedicated_Server** *bool*: Specified to spawn the explosion effect on the server.